Update November 2023

 What’s happening in the Panama Canal 2023?

 The Panama Canal, a crucial 50-mile waterway that six percent of all global trade passes through, faced major traffic jams this month due to a historic drought.
-Two weeks ago, 160 ships were stuck waiting to pass through the canal, carrying everything from auto parts, Barbie dolls, and diabetes test kits, according to Reuters.
+In August 2023, 160 ships were stuck waiting to pass through the canal, carrying everything from auto parts, Barbie dolls, and diabetes test kits, according to Reuters.
 Some ships were delayed by as much as 21 days.
 As of this week, the bottleneck has lessened.

 Due to the drought, the Panama Canal Authority (ACP) updated booking conditions for ships for the Panamax locks (the older locks of the Panama Canal used by smaller ships).
 During the drought, 32 vessels will be permitted to cross, down from 36 usually.
 Weight limits have also been adjusted, forcing some ships to unload and transport cargo to the other side of the canal via train—increasing transportation costs.
 The ACP recently stated they expect to maintain these restrictions for at least ten more months.